elastic/kibana/x-pack/plugins/alerts/README.md

 Finally, all users, whether they're granted any role or not, are privileged to call the following:
 - `listAlertTypes`, but the output is limited to displaying the AlertTypes the user is perivileged to `get`

-Attempting to execute any operation the user isn't privileged to execute will result in an Authorization error throws by the AlertsClient.
+Attempting to execute any operation the user isn't privileged to execute will result in an Authorization error thrown by the AlertsClient.

 ## Alert Navigation
 When registering an Alert Type, you'll likely want to provide a way of viewing alerts of that type within your own plugin, or perhaps you want to provide a view for all alerts created from within your solution within your own UI.